Find yourself at one of the best beaches in Ontario this summer!

 Sunny locales and amazing archipelagos?
 Ontario’s got them.
 Romance, adventure, family fun?
 Take your pick.
 Call them secret spots, hidden gems, or just call these Ontario beaches home for a few special days of the season.

-These sites were chosen based on overall aesthetics, activity options, and unique appeal.
+These sites were chosen as Ontario’s best beaches based on overall aesthetics, activity options, and unique appeal.
 Provincial Park beaches were intentionally excluded.

 An eleven kilometer stretch of pure beauty, Sauble Beach offers endless spots to soak up some sun.
 Its sandy shoreline claims title to the world’s second longest freshwater beach!